Skip to main content

 ├─ Compute clearing price + fills

-│ ├─ Launch mode → ConstantProductCurveLib.computeLaunchSettlement()
+│ ├─ Curve mode → ConstantProductCurveLib.computeLaunchSettlement()

 │ └─ Standard mode → ClearingPriceLib.computeClearingPrice()